evmcheb/wintermute-alpha/07-jared-from-subway/README.md

 then finding the delta to get the net WETH revenue.
 Aggregating transfers per block before summation is necessary as Jared can make multiple trades per block.

 The query returns a total of `86224.16` WETH.
-At an avg price of $3000 ETH this is $260mm USD in revenue.

 - b) Produce the code to calculate Jared’s costs and use this to:
     - Compute their profit.